qrider71/PolyDev/README.md

 Java is mainly a classic object-oriented programming language inspired by C++.
 When Java came up its main features why it became successful were garbage collection, platform independent object code (develop locally and run it anywhere) and the ability to run in web browsers (applets).
-One of the main critism on Java have always been performance concerns.
+One of the main criticism on Java have always been performance concerns.
 Interestingly, those arguments have changed: Platform independence have become almost unimportant with Linux and Docker as prevalent target platforms.
 Almost all modern languages provide sophisticated memory management.
-Finally the Java applet technology is dead, no one uses Java in a web browser, it has been completely replaced with web technologies like Typscript/Angular.
+Finally the Java applet technology is dead, no one uses Java in a web browser, it has been completely replaced with web technologies like Typescript/Angular.
 Performance has become less important with powerful backend systems and highly scalable service oriented architectures.
 For me the main argument for using Java now is the vast amount of (freely) available, mature and stable framework and software components.